YAML vs JSON: Key Differences Explained

 JSON (JavaScript Object Notation)

 JSON is a lightweight data-interchange format that is easy for both humans and machines to read and write.
-It’s widely used in web development, APIs, and data storage.
-JSON’s syntax is based on JavaScript, making it a natural choice for JavaScript developers.
+It’s widely used in web development, especially for APIs, and is natively supported by most programming languages.
+JSON’s simplicity and ubiquity make it a go-to choice for data exchange.

 Key Differences Between YAML and JSON